Author Interview with Melanie Schubert, Children Author of Gregory and the Grimbockle

 For sure!
 But it has to really grab my attention.

-For example, I had been following fellow Australian Authors, Carol Jones, of "The Concubine's Child" and Ali Berg and Michelle Kalus, of "The Book Ninja" on Instagram for quite a while and when I
+For example, I had been following fellow Australian Authors, Carol Jones, of "The Concubine's Child" and Ali Berg and Michelle Kalus, of "The Book Ninja" on Instagram for quite a while and when I realised they had signed copies of their new books coming out in stores nearby, I went straight out and bought them.

 I love supporting fellow authors, but it can be tricky too.
 I have had people reach out to me and ask for a review where I found it difficult to do because I didn't like the book or it seemed poorly edited or something.
 Then I find it quite awkward.
 So I'm pretty picky about what I'll review now.
 Especially since I want to be spending most of my time writing at the moment.